cryptopunksnotdead/punks.journal/csv-numerics.md

-# Why the CSV standard library is broken, broken, broken (and how to fix it), Part IV or Numerics or Auto-Magic Type Inference for Strings and Numbers
+# Why the CSV standard library is broken, broken, broken (and how to fix it), Part IV or Numerics a.k.a.
+Auto-Magic Type Inference for Strings and Numbers

 What's broken (and wrong, wrong, wrong) with the CSV standard library?
 Let's count the ways.